-A continuation of my thoughts and musings on the nature of gender, as well as human sexuality, as seen from a very personal level.
+A continuation of my thoughts and musings on the nature of gender and human sexuality.

 It’s probably no big surprise that I am writing a sequel to my previous post on gender equality and human sexuality, as they are extremely broad subjects that are difficult to cover the gamut of in just one post.
-However, as it seems to happen with most posts that I make, very recent events in life have inspired me to write more about this topic.
+Also recent events in life have inspired me to write more about this topic.